kloon/OpenBeerFiller/readme.md

 CO2_PURGE_RETRACTION_DELAY | How long in milliseconds to wait before starting CO2 purge after starting to retract filler tubes.
 FILLER_TUBE_MOVEMENT_DELAY | How long in milliseconds to wait after raising/lowering filler tube before starting the next action like opening the filling lines.
 MOVE_BEER_BELT_PERIOD | How long in milliseconds to run the beer belt solenoid for, ie how long should the beer belt move.
+FILL_SENSORS_TIMER_DELAY | How often in the background should the timer check the Fill sensors' status, defaults to every 100ms.

 ## Schematic
 ![](.github/schematic.png)